recidive/xylem/docs/query.md

 ### Multiple key/value pairs:

-A criteria can have multiple key/value pairs that allow narrowing results by ensuring one 'and' the other value has a specific value.
+A criteria can have multiple key/value pairs that allow narrowing results by ensuring one *and* the other value has a specific value.

 ```js
 Model.list({name: 'foo', active: true});